realcwl/realcwl.github.io/content/posts/lesson_i_learned.md

 ## Money is only a means to an end

 In my first few years, I was really desparate to achieve financial security.
-My mom sold the only appartment to afford my tuition, and the pressure was real that I need to find a way to repay the investment.
+The finantial burden on my family is quite real.

 However, just a few years after graduation (thanks to Google), I managed to achieve that financial independence.
 Gradually, I realized that money isn't on top of my list.

 I won't deny that it feels great to get a pay raise, or a huge bonus.
 But even when I do get money, spending it on others - like host a party with my best friends, buying gifts for my parent - brings me more joy than spending them on myself.

 My true joy really comes from working on very important things and solving hard challenges whose solutions are beneficial to the society, and with people I deeply love and respect.
+When I'm doing so, the fulfillment from the process is as much as the reward from the outcome.
 In that sense, I'm very happy right now to tackle some of the hardest problems with my friends in the new Labs team.

 ## One last thing... your action defines your value